the-lean-crate/criner/criner/README.md

 * [ ] Graceful shutdown on Ctrl+C
   * The current implementation relies on the database to handle aborted writes, and is no problem for that reason.
 However, it would be nice to have
     A well-behaving program.
+* [ ] Git is slowing down report generation, as sending them to git and creating objects is slow.
+We could possibly multi-thread this by creating lose objects ourselves and sending these into an aggregator which puts them into the index.
+This is only interesting during the very first report generation though, so probably not worth it.
 * [ ] Parse CSV files separately and index rows and fields - from there build everything on the fly without having to allocate and copy strings.
    * probably warrants a different crate, and will really only be done if the 500MB budget isn't sufficient, that is things don't run on the Pie III